michoello/tictactoe/README.md

 Switched train from zero py to cpp model.
 It took 13 hours to produce 14000 versions of models with same code.
-Funnily enough, the quality deteriorates at some point, so the versions near 3000 are probably the best.
+Funnily enough, the quality deteriorates at some point.

+Added 'human plays O' mode, and looks like crosses model is very dumb :(

 ```
 python3 -m web.server --zeroes_model player:models/cpp/model-zeroes-3000.json
+python3 -m web.server \
+   --crosses_model player:models/cpp/model-crosses-13000.json \
+   --zeroes_model player:models/cpp/model-zeroes-3000.json
 ```

+(13000 is the best according to training logs.

+However, maybe there are some bugs, because the zeroes - sometimes - start to behave really bad, though normally are kind of ok.

 # 2025-11-09